Finding a property: where to start

 Other ways to find a property: auctions

-Property auctions can be a quick way to buy a home, as you'll generally get the keys within 28 days of the auction.
+Property auctions can be a quick way to buy a home, as you'll generally get the keys within a maximum of 56 days of the auction.

 Leafleting to find a property

-- Anything that makes you sound like an appealing buyer (e.g. no chain, finances in place)
+- Anything that makes you sound like an appealing buyer (e.g. if you're not in a chain, or are a cash buyer).

 - Your contact details.